- Introduction |

 In this scenario the clock of the DAC can run at a fixed speed as there is no need to sync on an incoming stream.
 This mode is the solution to eliminate input jitter.

-Networking over Ethernet (wire) or WiFi (wireless) are asynchronous by design.
+Networking over Ethernet (wire) or Wi-Fi (wireless) is asynchronous by design.

 Packages of data are send using a protocol like TCP/IP.

-This protocol is very strict, it is build with bit perfect transmission in mind.
+This protocol is very strict; it is built with bit perfect transmission in mind.

 It is a bi-directional protocol, if a package fails the checksum test, the receiver simply tells the sender so and it will get a new one.